quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 A full QUIC-LB configuration MUST also specify the information content of the first CID octet and the presence and mode of any Retry Service.

-The following pseudocode depicts the data items necessary to store a full QUIC-LB configuration at the server.
+The following pseudocode describes the data items necessary to store a full QUIC-LB configuration at the server.
 It is meant to describe the conceptual range and not specify the presentation of such configuration in an internet packet.
 The comments signify the range of acceptable values where applicable.